 The basis for presenting segment results generally is consistent with overall Company reporting.
 The primary difference relates to presentation of partially-owned operations, which are presented as if owned 100% in the operating segments.
-The adjustment to ownership basis is included in Corporate & Other.
-In the third quarter of 2000, the Company qualified for the Financial Accounting Standard Board Statement No. 131, "Disclosure About Segments of an Enterprise and Related Information" which establishes standards for reporting information about a company's operating segments.
+The adjustment to ownership basis is included in Corporate δ Other.
+In the third quarter of 2000, the Company qualified for the Financial Accounting Standard Board Statement No. 131, "Disclosure About Segments of an Enterprise and Related Information", which establishes standards for reporting information about a company's operating segments.

-The Company has divided its operations into three reportable segments: The Quigley Corporation, whose main product is Cold-Eeze(R), a proprietary zinc gluconate glycine lozenge for the common cold; Darius International, Inc., whose business is the sale and direct marketing of a range of health and wellness products and Caribbean Pacific Natural Products, Inc., a leading developer and marketer of all-natural sun and skin care products for luxury resorts, theme parks and spas.
+The Company has divided its operations into three reportable segments: The Quigley Corporation (Cold Remedy Products), whose main product is Cold-Eeze(R), a proprietary zinc gluconate glycine lozenge for the common cold; Darius (Health and Wellness) whose business is the sale and direct marketing of a range of health and wellness products and Caribbean Pacific Natural Products, Inc. (Sun-care and Skincare Products), a leading developer and marketer of all-natural sun-care and skincare products for luxury resorts, theme parks and spas.

-Financial information by business segment follows:
+Financial information relating to 2001 and 2000 by business segment follows: